 Disruption is a “given” these days.
 Technological changes are happening so fast, things are exploding and becoming a part of our everyday life.
 To stay ahead, associations must figure out what to embrace and what the next big disruption will be.

-If you missed out on the chat—don’t worry—you can watch the recording or read more below to see how each panelist weighted in on the topic:
+If you missed out on the chat—don’t worry—you can watch the recording (see below!) or just keep reading to see how each panelist weighted in on the topic:

 Robb Lee, CMCO, ASAE: The Center for Association Leadership